RedisLabs/redislabs-docs/content/rc/security/shared-responsibility-model.md

 Customers are also responsible for the applications built on Redis and the data they store in Redis.
 Customers determine the cloud provider, region, and availability zone of their deployments.

-Customers understand that Redis Cloud Fixed plans (including Free) are deployed to a multi-tenant infrastructure.
-Flexible and Annual plans are deployed to a single-tenant infrastructure dedicated to one specific customer.
+Customers understand that Redis Cloud Essentials plans are deployed to a multi-tenant infrastructure.
+Redis Cloud Pro plans are deployed to a single-tenant infrastructure dedicated to one specific customer.